mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 - :ref:`algm-MonteCarloAbsorption` now supports approximating the input instrument with a sparse grid of detectors enabling quick simulation of huge pixel arrays.

 - :ref:`FilterEvents <algm-FilterEvents-v1>` now copies units for the logs in the filtered workspaces
+- :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` now finds all peaks in each spectrum.
+It also allows for setting more fine-grained resolutions.

 Deprecated
 ##########